 Our compromise advice: Take small increments of time available and work through the closet.
 You will be encouraged by progress.
-The goal remember is progress not perfection!
+Remember, the goal is progress not perfection.

 My Story with Marie Kondo Method

-I first read “The Life-Changing Magic of Tidying Up” by Marie Kondo on a beach vacation in Mexico (of all places) 4 years ago.
+I first read “The Life-Changing Magic of Tidying Up” by Marie Kondo on a beach vacation in Mexico (of all places) four years ago.
 I remember not being happy that it was the only book I had left to read.
 In the first few chapters I remember clearly thinking, “who is this crazy lady?” and by the end I had bought into everything she was saying, mesmerized by her promises of life-changing joy.
-It was the only book in my life that I finished and immediately turned back to page one to reread it!
-Yes, I wanted what Marie promised!
+It was the only book in my life that I finished and immediately turned back to page one to reread it.
+Yes, I wanted what Marie Kondo promised.

 I returned home from that vacation ready to go, just as soon as I could find the time.
 Mind you, this was before blogging or any big Instagram commitment.
-I didn’t have a lot on my plate 4 years ago, and even as excited as I was, I still had a hard time starting.
+I didn’t have a lot on my plate four years ago, and even as excited as I was, I still had a hard time starting.
 In fact, it was so hard to begin I never did.
 I wanted to, but I just couldn’t bring myself to do it.
 So what progress did I make?
-None, zero!
+None, zero.

 Real Life Organizing

 Wow, what a difference folding can make!
 Who knew?
-This only took me 5 minutes.
+This only took me five minutes.

 The Design Twins’ Real Life Organizing Method

-Marie is all about perfection.
+Marie Kondo is all about perfection.
 And I think perfection is over-rated.
 I believe that shooting for perfection can make the task impossible.
-So let’s compromise!
+So let’s compromise.